Improving Exploration Investment through Risk Management, Uncertainty Recognition and Decision Analysis

 - Appropriate use of probability distributions

-- Expected value concepts
+- Expected monetary value (EMV) concepts

 - Risk and uncertainty management principles

-- Risk assessment and mitigation
+- Risk identification, risk assessment and mitigation

 - Incorporating risk management in decision making